MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/tutorial.md

 ### countif()

-It's possible to use multiple aggregation functions in a single `summarize` operator to produce several computed columns.
+Use multiple aggregation functions in a single `summarize` operator to produce several computed columns.

-Use the [countif()](./countif-aggfunction.md) function to add a column with the count of storms that caused damage.
+The following example uses the [countif()](./countif-aggfunction.md) function to add a column with the count of storms that caused damage.
 The function returns the count of rows where the predicate passed as an argument is `true`.

-Use the `top` operator to identify states with the most crop damage from storms.
+Then the `top` operator further filters to show states with the most crop damage from storms.

 > [!div class="nextstepaction"]
 > <a href="https://dataexplorer.azure.com/clusters/help/databases/Samples?query=H4sIAAAAAAAAAwsuyS/KdS1LzSsp5uWqUSguzc1NLMqsSlXg5VIAgpD8ksScYJCaYgVbheT80rwSDU0diBxEODyzJMO5KL/AJTE3MT0VpigzTQMiAJIqVrBTMNCEaEqqBOpLLEkFWVaSX6BgChHBNAkACdZZQZkAAAA=" target="_blank">Run the query</a>